Warning: Some of the videos of bad telemarketing experiences below are NSFW.

-In this video, the telemarketer has the yes ladder used against him as it takes 80 seconds for him to figure out that the person is just saying yes to every single question no matter what’s asked.
+In this video, the telemarketer has the yes ladder used against him as it takes 80 seconds for him to figure out that the person is just saying yes to every question, no matter what’s asked.
 A skilled telemarketer should be able to identify this pattern sooner than later.

 An anonymous IT professional created a chatbot named Lenny that was designed to keep telemarketers on the phone by sounding disoriented and confused.
 The chatbot takes on the personality of an 80-year-old man who discusses everything other than what the telemarketer wants to talk about.

 In this 12-minute clip, the telemarketer eventually becomes frustrated with Lenny’s inability to focus and asks to speak with someone else in the home.
 She loses her patience and makes derogatory remarks based on her perception of the caller’s age.
-A talented telemarketer will be able to tell when something’s amiss and won’t get openly frustrated by the situation.
+A talented telemarketer can tell when something’s amiss and won’t get openly frustrated by the situation.

 For many years in Britain, the government encouraged homeowners to install solar panels with the feed-in tariff.
 The program is the crux of this telemarketer’s pitch, but it takes him a little time to realize the caller’s interest isn’t genuine.

-In the video, things really get bad (including foul language) around the 3:50 mark.
-Threatening the caller at the end of the conversation was the worst possible reaction from the telemarketer, and it demonstrates that this particular call rep was unsuitable for the role.
+Things get bad in the video (including foul language) around the 3:50 mark.
+Threatening the caller at the end of the conversation was the worst possible reaction from the telemarketer, demonstrating that this particular call rep was unsuitable for the role.

 Ricky Carruth is a real estate salesperson who also creates YouTube content to teach people about the industry.
 In this video, he shares five minutes of calls to prospects who hang up on him.
 It doesn’t help that he’s on speakerphone, which may make it harder for people to hear him clearly.
 But throughout the compilation, Carruth shows the professionalism and maturity of an experienced marketer – though he doesn’t have the nicest things to say about his callers after they end the conversation.

 In this call, Lenny talks in circles and quickly angers the purported telemarketer, who appears to be a scammer.
 After a few minutes, the alleged telemarketer’s voice rises, and their frustration becomes evident.
 During the final seconds of the call, the apparent scammer loses control as he shouts at Lenny to shut up.
-If this were a real, professional telemarketer, they would withdraw from the call gracefully.
+They would withdraw from the call gracefully if this were a real, professional telemarketer.

 Keeping energy levels up throughout a call shift is difficult even for the greatest telemarketers.
 But this is really bad: Ade Holder, founder of 427 Marketing, told us about a caller who would fall asleep when he was supposed to be dialing.